 Malta set up a NAIF framework in 2016, whereby AIFMs can market their fund in Malta within ten days from notification to the MFSA.
 The AIF Manager (AIFM) assumes full responsibility for the NAIF by undertaking due diligence on the promoters and service providers.
 A NAIF operates through a notification by the AIFM to the competent authority.
 NAIFs are restricted to Qualified and Professional Investors as defined in MiFID.

 Re-domiciliation of Funds to Malta

 A private fund is a collective investment scheme (“CIS”) that is offered privately to an identifiable group of no more than 50 investors.
 Private funds have no restrictions to the type of investor that can subscribe, as long as they belong to an identifiable group.
-In most cases the group is friends or families that are looking to run their investments in a fund structure.
-Private funds are not regulated or authorised by the FSC and as long as the appointed directors follow the investment objectives stated in the offering document of the private fund, there are no other statutory investment restrictions.
-Private funds are exempt from any licensing requirements, and must remain private for a year from the date of offer.
+In most cases, the group is friends or families that are looking to run their investments in a fund structure.
+Private funds are not regulated or authorised by the FSC.
+As long as the appointed directors follow the investment objectives stated in the offering document of the private fund, there are no other statutory investment restrictions.
+Private funds are exempt from any licensing requirements and must remain private for a year from the date of the offer.

 Experienced Investor Funds (EIFs)